Delicious recipes for fondue, mousse, pastries and French toast.

+Nutella, a delicious combination of ground nuts and cocoa, is one of the most recognizable commercial foods in the world.
+Its more sophisticated predecessor, gianduja, was created in the early 19th century in Turin, Italy, by chocolatiers who added abundant local hazelnuts to their chocolate.
 Today, Nutella is the number one spread in Europe.
 In Germany, Nutella is a favorite breakfast spread and in both Italy and France it is a popular after-school snack.
 Worldwide, it outsells all peanut butter brands combined.
 Nearly three generations of Europeans have grown up eating Nutella, which was created in the 1940's by Pietro Ferrero, a pastry maker and founder of the Ferrero Company.

 During the 1940's, cocoa was in short supply due to war rationing and chocolate was a considered a real delicacy.
 So Pietro Ferrero decided to mix cocoa with toasted hazelnuts, cocoa butter, and vegetable oils to create an economical chocolate spread, which he called "pasta gianduja."
 It was an immediate success.
 In February 1946, 660 lbs. were sold.
 To keep up with the demand, Ferrero worked with local farmers to improve and extend the cultivation of hazelnuts.